EvolvingLMMs-Lab/lmms-eval/README.md

 - IconQA (iconqa)
 - VistBench (vistbench)

+# Add Customized Model and Dataset

+Please refer to our [documentation](docs/README.md).

-## Acknowledgement
+# Acknowledgement

-The API, togegher with many code blocks of this project come from [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness). **Please read through the [docs of lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/docs) before contributing to this project**.
-Please do not commit to this project directly.
-Instead, push your changes to another branch and create a pull request.
+The API, togegher with many code blocks of this project come from [lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness).
+We recommend you to read through the [docs of lm-eval-harness](https://github.com/EleutherAI/lm-evaluation-harness/tree/main/docs) for relevant informations.

 Below are the changes we made to the original API:

+- Build context now only pass in idx and process image and doc during the model responding phase.
+This is due to the fact that dataset now contains lots of images and we can't store them in the doc like the original lm-eval-harness other wise the memory would explode.
 - Instance.args (lmms_eval/api/instance.py) now contains a list of images to be inputted to lmms.
-- lm-eval-harness supports all HF LMM as single model class.
+- lm-eval-harness supports all HF language models as single model class.
 Currently this is not possible of lmms because the input/output format of lmms in HF are not yet unified.
 Thererfore, we have to create a new class for each lmms model.
 This is not ideal and we will try to unify them in the future.